Lindsey Graham: Climate change

-On December 10, 2009, Graham and senators John Kerry and Joe Lieberman co-sponsored a letter to President Obama announcing their commitment to passing a climate change bill and outlining its framework.
+On December 10, 2009, Graham and senators John Kerry and Joe Lieberman co-sponsored a letter to President Barack Obama announcing their commitment to passing a climate change bill and outlining its framework.
 Graham was identified as a potential Republican supporter of a climate change bill and thought to be a likely sponsor of the final bill, but he pulled his support, saying that he disapproved of Senate Democrats moving forward with legislation to deal with immigration issues, a reaction to Arizona's passage of an illegal immigration law.
 Graham's withdrawal of support left passage of the climate change bill in doubt.

 In June 2010, Graham told reporters, "The science about global warming has changed.
 I think they've oversold this stuff, quite frankly.
 I think they've been alarmist and the science is in question.
 The whole movement has taken a giant step backward."
 He also said that he planned to vote against the climate bill he had originally co-sponsored, citing further restriction of offshore drilling added to the bill and its impact on transportation.
 In 2015, Graham said he "completely understand[s] and accept[s]" that climate change is real, but said "I don't know" the role human activity played.

 In 2020, Graham sponsored the Growing Climate Solutions Act, a bill that would make it simpler for farmers to sell carbon credits on existing carbon trading markets in California and in the Northeast.

 In November 2023, Graham and Bill Cassidy co-sponsored the Foreign Pollution Fee Act.
 Endorsed by the Sierra Club, the bill (S. 3198; referred to the Senate Finance Committee) proposed imposing a carbon tariff on energy and industrial imports based on the good's emission intensity or carbon footprint as compared with the same domestic good to impose a carbon price on goods from countries with greater greenhouse gas emissions than the United States.

-Taiwan's President Tsai Ing-wen meets with senators Graham, John McCain, Tom Cotton, John Barrasso, Cory Gardner, Joni Ernst, and Dan Sullivan in June 2016.